Rockland Pilot Helps Death Row Dogs Get Chartered Flights To New Families

-Glenn Pagano sits in the cockpit of his Piper Comanche, his co-pilot Andy Davie by his side.
+Glenn Pagano sits in the cockpit of his Piper Comanche, his co-pilot Andy Davie of Stony Point by his side.

 Pagano and Davie met Rocco Memorial Day Weekend at an Ohio airport, and flew him to an airport in upstate New York, where he was united with his new forever family.